U.S. Department of Agriculture (USDA)

 U.S. Environmental Protection Agency (EPA)

-The EPA's work on biofuels and bioenergy is primarily linked to mandates in the Clean Air Act and the 2007 Energy Independence and Security Act (EISA).
+The EPA's work on biofuels and bioenergy is primarily linked to guidance in the Clean Air Act and the 2007 Energy Independence and Security Act (EISA).
 A number of other EPA regulations relate to different aspects of biofuel production and use.

 U.S. Department of the Interior (DOI)